 - Enterprise M3 has one of the largest creative & cultural presences outside of London in terms of both business and employee numbers. - Creative & cultural business and employee concentrations above the national average notably in upper M3/M25 corridor. - Enterprise M3 has experienced slower pre-pandemic business growth than national and South East regional averages.
-Like most sectors, creative and culture hit by pandemic and yet to return to pre-Covid business levels > so investment and business needed to maintain competitive edge. - Creative IT software & computer services the largest sub-sector but... - ...creative film TV video radio photography experience consistent and robust business growth over past decade...that links with -Enterprise M3 partner in Creative Industries Clusters Programme: StoryFutures (support: innovation, economic growth, enhanced clustering, talent development, networking), while University of Surrey is one of the CoSTAR partners (regional lab for virtual production techniques in film, TV and live events).
+Like most sectors, creative and culture hit by pandemic and yet to return to pre-Covid business levels > so investment and business needed to maintain competitive edge. - Creative IT software & computer services the largest sub-sector but... - ...creative film TV video radio photography experience consistent and robust business growth over past decade...that links with -Enterprise M3 partner in Creative Industries Clusters Programme: StoryFutures (support: innovation, economic growth, enhanced clustering, talent development, networking), while Royal Holloway (UoL) lead on CoSTAR with University of Surrey a partner (regional lab for virtual production techniques in film, TV and live events).